-The senior leader overseeing behaviour will work in liaison with the mental health lead and practitioner, and will be responsible for:
+The senior leader/ Leaders overseeing behaviour and mental health will work in liaison with the Head of Pastoral Care Support, Mental Health Practitioner and Head of Behaviour Support, and will be responsible for:

 - Overseeing the whole-school approach to mental health, including how this is reflected in this policy, how staff are supported with managing pupils with SEMH-related behavioural difficulties, and how the school engages pupils and parents with regards to the behaviour of pupils with SEMH difficulties. - Supporting behaviour management in line with the SEMH Policy.